 I bought my first camera (a used Minolta rangefinder) in 1967 for $50.
 Since then I’ve owned film cameras made by Minolta, Miranda, Pentax, Canon, and Nikon, and then starting in 2002, I’ve used digital cameras made by Nikon, Sony, and (now) Canon.

-My current system consists of a Canon EOS 5D Mark IV and a Canon EOS 7D Mark II.
+My current system consists of a Canon EOS 5D Mark IV, a Canon EOS 90D, and the Canon R (mirrorless).

 I use the Induro GIT304L carbon fiber tripod and the Induro GHB2 Gimbal head with the 600 mm lens and sometimes with the 100-400 mm lens.
 Otherwise, I use an Induro CGT214 tripod with the Induro BHM2 ball head.

 I’m using Capture One to process and catalog my photos.
 (Before this I used Aperture, and switched in 2016.)
 Capture One does a significantly better job processing photos.
-So I’ve replaced more than half of the photos in my talks with more vivid Capture One versions.
+So I’ve replaced the photos in my talks with more vivid Capture One versions.